ajithkumarkannan/ajithkumarkannan/README.md

 * 📍 Research interests: Medical coding validation, patient safety indicators, and health disparities.

-* Currently looking for a Full-time role as a Healthcare/Clinical Quality Analyst or Data Analyst.
+* 💼 Currently looking for a Full-time role as a Healthcare/Clinical Quality Analyst and preparing for the CPHQ Certification.

 # 🛠️ Technical Skills